 file:

-{ "Welcome to our website": "Bienvenue sur notre site" }
+{ "Welcome to our website!": "Bienvenue sur notre site !" }

 As you can see, we’re always referencing the default message that we added in the welcome.blade.php

-file (which was {{ __('Welcome to our website') }}
+file ({{ __('Welcome to our website!') }}

 Route::get('/{locale?}', function ($locale = null) { if (isset($locale) && in_array($locale, config('app.available_locales'))) { app()->setLocale($locale); } return view('welcome'); });